Azure-Samples/azure-opensource-labs/linux/vmss/README.md

-# Linux on Azure with ARM and Virtual Machine Scale Sets (VMSS)
+# Linux on Azure with Bicep/ARM and Virtual Machine Scale Sets (VMSS)

 ## Resource Group